gidbalugo/fax-api-client-csharp/README.md

 #Building A Request

 To use Monopond SOAP C# Client, start by adding a reference to `monopondProxy.cs`.
-To do this right click your project in the Solution Explorer, `click on Add > Existing Item > monopondProxy.cs`.
+To do this right click your project in the Solution Explorer, click on `Add > Existing Item > monopondSOAPClient.cs`.
+Then, add another reference to System.Web.Services, to do this, right click on the Solution Explorer, click on `add reference > .NET tab > System.Web.Services` then click OK.
+Monopond SOAP C# Client was tested in Microsoft Visual C# 2010.
+If you encountered problems running the client, consult with your account manager.

 Create a new instance of the ApiService.
 This service needs a WSDL, your username and your password.
 We have two environments for the wsdl, so choose one that is appropriate for you: